valboz/VBBinaryLensing/docs/LightCurves.md

 ## Extended-Source-Point-Lens light curve

 Everything is similar to what we already discussed before.
-We just have te source radius as an additional parameter
+We just have the source radius as an additional parameter

 ```
 VBBinaryLensing VBBL;